myspacecornelius/email_automation_tool/README.md

-# Email Scraper with Scrapy
+# Email Automation tool with Scrapy

-A Python-based web scraping tool using Scrapy to extract email addresses from websites and save them in a CSV file.
+A Python-based web email automation tool using Scrapy to extract email addresses from websites and send email via a CSV file.

 ## Installation